Beyond Zero-Allocation

 processedItems

-Arena allocation in Fidelity is not a runtime service but a compile-time strategy that generates optimal code for specific allocation patterns.
-When we implement arena memory through SRTP-disciplined types, the compiler gains complete knowledge of allocation patterns, lifetime requirements, and coordination protocols, including the optimal management of closure environments that would traditionally require heap allocation for captured variables.
+Arena allocation in our Fidelity framework is a compile-time strategy that generates code for specific allocation patterns, rather than a runtime service.
+When we implement arena memory through SRTP-disciplined types, the compiler gains full knowledge of allocation patterns, lifetime requirements, and coordination protocols, including the closure environments that would traditionally require heap allocation for captured variables.

-Arena allocation is not unique to Fidelity; C++ developers have long used arena patterns for performance-critical code, and Rust’s bumpalo crate provides similar capabilities.
-The distinction lies in integration depth.
-In C++ and Rust, arenas are libraries that developers opt into explicitly, requiring manual attention to ensure allocations occur in the correct arena and that arena lifetimes encompass all references.
-Fidelity’s approach integrates arena semantics with the actor model at the language level: each actor’s arena is implicit in its type, and the compiler verifies that allocations respect arena boundaries.
+Arena allocation is not unique to our framework.
+C++ developers have long used arena patterns for performance-critical code, and Rust’s bumpalo crate provides similar capabilities.
+The difference lies in integration depth.
+In C++ and Rust, arenas are libraries that developers opt into explicitly, with manual attention to keep allocations in the correct arena and to keep arena lifetimes covering all references.
+Our approach integrates arena semantics with the actor model at the language level: each actor’s arena is implicit in its type, and the compiler verifies that allocations respect arena boundaries.
 This shifts arena management from a discipline problem to a structural guarantee.

 Actor Systems and Distributed Coordination

-The actor model capabilities we are developing represent the most sophisticated application of static resolution principles to complex coordination problems.
+The actor model capabilities we are developing apply static resolution to coordination problems.
 Actor systems traditionally require substantial runtime infrastructure for message passing, lifecycle management, and failure coordination.
-Our approach generates this coordination capability through compile-time analysis and RAII-based memory management.
+Our approach is designed to generate this coordination through compile-time analysis and RAII-based memory management.

 graph